-The plan outlines six strategic objectives and also provides specific actions to be undertaken to deliver on the strategic objectives.

-Following an independent review of the 2012 Alpine Resorts Strategic Plan (ARSP), a new ARSP was developed by the Alpine Resorts Co-ordinating Council (ARCC) in collaboration with all the Victorian alpine resort management boards and a broad range of stakeholders.
-The Minister endorsed the new Alpine Resorts Strategic Plan 2020-2025 on 16 March 2020.
+In December 2012, the Victorian Government released its framework for the development, promotion, management and use of Victorian alpine resorts.
+The plan outlines six strategic objectives and provides specific actions to be undertaken to deliver on the strategic objectives.
+Following an independent review of the 2012 ARSP, a new ARSP was developed by the Alpine Resorts Co-ordinating Council (ARCC) in collaboration with all the Victorian alpine resort management boards and a broad range of stakeholders.
+The Minister endorsed the Alpine Resorts Strategic Plan 2020-2025 on 16 March 2020, however due to the pandemic, was postponed.